 What is an MCP Gateway and why is it critical for internal tool integration in 2026?

 An MCP Gateway acts as a centralized control layer between AI agents (Claude, ChatGPT, Cursor) and internal MCP servers.
-Instead of each agent connecting directly to dozens of internal systems—each requiring separate credentials and policies—traffic routes through one governed endpoint.
-The gateway handles authentication, access control, monitoring, and audit logging.
+Instead of each agent connecting directly to dozens of internal systems, each requiring separate credentials and policies, traffic routes through one governed endpoint.
+The gateway handles authentication, access control, monitoring, credential management, and audit logging.
 This architecture solves the "N×M integration problem" where every agent would otherwise need individual connections for every tool, while providing the compliance documentation enterprises require.

 How do MCP Gateways ensure data security and compliance for enterprise internal tools?

-Leading gateways implement multiple security layers: OAuth 2.0/SAML/SSO for authentication, role-based access control (RBAC) to limit which teams access which tools, and complete audit trails logging every interaction.
-Platforms with SOC 2 Type II-audited controls provide continuous verification of these security measures—critical for healthcare, finance, and government deployments.
-The LLM Proxy component specifically monitors coding agents, blocking dangerous commands and protecting sensitive files like .env and SSH keys.
+Leading gateways implement multiple security layers: OAuth 2.0/SSO for authentication, SCIM-driven RBAC to limit which teams access which tools, tool-level allowlisting, rule-based policy, credential management, and complete audit trails logging every interaction.
+Platforms with SOC 2 Type II audited controls provide external validation of these security measures, which is important for healthcare, finance, and government deployments.
+The LLM Proxy component specifically monitors coding agents, helping teams govern tool calls, bash commands, and file access across Claude, Cursor, ChatGPT, Gemini, and Copilot environments.

 Can MintMCP Gateway integrate with existing internal data sources like Snowflake or Elasticsearch?